 - How remote: Very.
 Four small towns along the way

 - Start and finish: The start and finish are in the middle of nowhere on the borders with South Carolina and Alabama respectively, each about a two-hour drive from Atlanta, Georgia.

 - Getting there: Mulberry Gap Mountain Bike Getaway, based two-thirds of the way along, would be a brilliant base, and provide shuttles for a fee.

 - Best times: April/May for the wildflowers, or September/October

 Great Divide Mountain Bike Route (GDMBR)

 This is the granddaddy of long-distance off-road routes, finished in 1997 by the Adventure Cycling Association.
 It’s the foundation of the modern culture of bikepacking.
 Astonishingly almost all rideable, it takes you on dirt roads and jeep trails from Banff, in Alberta, Canada, to the Mexican border in New Mexico, via British Columbia, Montana, Idaho, Wyoming, and Colorado.
-It’s 90 percent off-road, with less than 5 percent singletrack.
+It’s 90% off-road, with less than 5% singletrack.